Aligorith/whiodoc/README.md

 For much of the life of this documentation format, it has largely remained nameless, with the need for a name only really arising when trying to create a Git repo to formally write up a spec for this thing.
+The initial name was "Quack!" in homage to how this technique was originally developed for documenting "duck-typed" languages.
+This quickly became "QuackDoc" (to be more easily searchable), at the expense of some unfortunate connotations.
+More recently, it has been renamed "WhioDoc" (in honour of NZ's "Blue Duck" - https://www.nzbirdsonline.org.nz/species/blue-duck).
+(NOTE: "Whio" is apparently pronounced "fee-o" instead of "wee-oh")

 This document is Version 1.0 of the spec.